rickwebiii/bazel_fpga_rules/README.md

 ## Requirements
 I tested these rules in Debian with Windows Subsystem for Linux.
 If they work in this exotic setup, they'll almost certainly work on any Linux distro with Vivado installed.

   1. Install Vivado to /tools/Xilinx (the default location on Linux).
 Future work to inject toolchains will allow other setups.
   2. Take a dependency on these rules in your Bazel `WORKSPACE` file.
 Probably a `git_repository` rule.
+  3. Add the following to your .bazelrc file (preferably, the .bazelrc in your enlistment):
+    ```
+    build --action_env=HOME
+    ```
+    Vivado looks for random crap in your home directory and path concatenation will fail if you don't do this.

 ### WSL
 Installing Vivado on WSL requires an X11 server.
 However, running startx fails in WSL for me, so I had to install VcXsrv.